FawkesOficial/aoc-ac/README.md

 ## How to use

-1. Get your AoC cookie by going to https://adventofcode.com --> Open "Developer Tools" --> Storage --> Cookies --> Copy the value from "session" (Firefox)
+1. Get your AoC cookie by going to https://adventofcode.com and logging in --> Open "Developer Tools" --> Storage --> Cookies --> Copy the value from "session" (Firefox)

 ![](aoc-ac-cookie.png)

 2. Find the leaderboard ID of the leaderboard you want to analyse.
 This is just the number at the end of your private leaderboard URL.
-For example: https://adventofcode.com/2023/leaderboard/private/view/{THIS IS YOUR ID}
+For example: https://adventofcode.com/2023/leaderboard/private/view/ {THIS IS YOUR ID}

 3. Run the script and paste in both of these values